AdityaKarun/Block-Box/README.md

 - **Decentralized Storage:** Encrypted files are uploaded to IPFS, providing tamper-resistant and distributed storage.
 - **Blockchain Metadata:** File metadata (such as IPFS hash and filename) is stored on a custom blockchain for integrity and traceability.
 - **Personal Secret Key:** Each user receives a unique secret key, which acts as Two-Factor Authentication (2FA) when attempting to download an uploaded file.
-- **File Download:** Users can securely download and decrypt their files using their secret key and the IPFS hash.
+- **File Download:** Users can securely download and decrypt their files using the IPFS hash and their secret key.
 - **File Size & Type Restrictions:** Only files up to 25 MB and of allowed types (`.txt`, `.pdf`, `.png`, `.jpg`, `.jpeg`) can be uploaded.

 ## Screenshots